calaldees/teachingWorkshops/teacherTraining/inclusion.md

 * > ‘Too many bright children let down in the state system’ Ofsted 2013
 * > ‘The most able students report finds that too few schools set high enough expectations of what their brightest students can achieve’.
 Ofsted 2103

-TASK: 15min
+TASK: 10min
 * In google doc
-* List of characteristics which you consider to exemplify those pupils who are considered able in Computing
+* List of characteristics which you consider to exemplify those pupils who are considered _able_ in Computing
 * Some ideas to kickstart your thinking
     * [Identifying more able learners: beyond the numbers](https://www.nace.co.uk/blogpost/1764163/327555/Identifying-more-able-learners-beyond-the-numbers) NACE 2019
     * [Traits of Giftedness](https://www.nagc.org/resources-publications/resources/my-child-gifted/common-characteristics-gifted-individuals/traits) Clark, B. (2008).
 Growing up gifted